MichaelRWolf/wendy-ai/notes-from-google-doc.md

 ✅ Deliver as one .txt package file.

-Go ahead and say “yes, go,” and I’ll process the Episode 1 transcript now into your first Mystic rEvolution session package, ready for your BLOOM _AI_Core.
+Go ahead and say "yes, go," and I'll process the Episode 1 transcript now into your first Mystic rEvolution session package, ready for your BLOOM _AI_Core.

 ---
 🐬 You said: